 Board of Directors

-DOLORES KINGSLEY has been involved with the arts starting at the tender age of two-and-a-half, taking dance classes and performing “I’m A Little Teapot.”
-Dolores has performed in musicals, sung in church choirs, choreographed line dances, and taught line dancing.
-She taught elementary school for 30 years in Kansas, teaching third through sixth grade, before retiring.
-During her daughter Kristin’s training, performance, student apprenticeship, and role as a company member of the State Ballet of Missouri (now the Kansas City Ballet), Dolores was introduced to the Ballet Boutique and volunteered for every performance.
-She has brought that knowledge to CSB’s performance boutique.
-It is a pleasure and great fun to be involved with the purchase and stocking of the boutique for all of CSB’s performances.
-Being involved with CSB since its inception, she has seen the organization’s growth into the pre-professional ballet school it is today.
-She has watched many students as they advanced from performing as an angel to their graduation, especially all of her grandchildren during her performances as Grandmother in the Nutcracker.
-CSB‘s teachers, students, families, and friends have become a second family to Dolores and her husband, David Kingsley.
-CSB is a very important part of the local community, bringing professional ballet performances to the public and showcasing the talented students from the Longmont area.
-Her goal for the board is to increase awareness of CSB‘s professional place in Longmont and to help find funds needed to produce these wonderful productions.
-She also hopes to work on finding a larger, permanent performing arts center to house all the arts in Longmont.
+Dolores Kingsley has been involved with the arts starting at the tender age of 2 1/2 taking dancing and performing “I’m A Little Teapot”.
+She went on to perform in musicals during her time with the University of Hawaii and with church choirs in Hawaii, Washington, and Missouri.
+She currently teaches line dancing and choreographs line dances for her students in Picayune, Mississippi and for line dancers around the national community.
+Ms. Kingsley taught elementary school, 3rd thru 6th grade, for 30 years in Kansas before retiring.
+Full disclosure, Dolores is Kristin Kingsley’s proud mom and during her daughter’s training, performance opportunities, student apprenticeship, and becoming a company member of the State Ballet of Missouri, now the Kansas City Ballet, she was introduced to the Ballet Boutique and volunteered for every performance.
+With this knowledge, Ms. Kingsley ran the CSB Boutique from 1999 until 2017.
+She always had so much pleasure and fun while being involved with the purchase and fabrication for boutique items and now is proud to pass off this duty to her first daughter, Jennifer Kingsley-Sapien.
+Being involved with CSB since its inception, she has seen CSB‘s growth into the local youth pre-professional ballet company it is today.
+She has watched many students as they advanced from performing as an angel to their graduation, especially all her “grandchildren“ during her performances as grandmother in The Nutcracker.
+CSB‘s artistic staff, administration, students, families and friends have become a second family to my husband and me.
+CSB is a very important part of the Longmont community bringing to the public professional ballet performances showcasing the talented youth from the Longmont area.
+My goal for the board is to increase awareness of CSB‘s professional place in Longmont and to help find funds needed to produce these wonderful productions.
+I am also dedicated to collaborating with other arts organizations to create a permanent performing arts center to house all the arts in Longmont.